matrix-org/matrix-appservice-node/README.md

 as.onUserQuery = function(userId, callback) {
   // handle the incoming user query then respond console.log("RECV %s", userId);

+  /*
+  // if this userId cannot be created, or if some error
+  // conditions occur, throw AppserviceHttpError exception.
+  // The underlying appservice code will send the HTTP status,
+  // Matrix errorcode and error message back as a response.

+  if (userCreationOrQueryFailed) {
+    throw new AppserviceHttpError(
+      {
+        errcode: "M_FORBIDDEN",
+        error: "User query or creation failed.",
+      },
+      403, // Forbidden, or an appropriate HTTP status )
+  }
+  */

   callback();
 };
 // can also do this as a promise